-26. Recalibrate your ears
+26. Recalibrate Your Ears

 I’ll talk more about breaks in the workflow section, but after mixing for long hours at a time it’s important to take a long break (30-60 minutes or more) to completely recalibrate your ears so you can start fresh afterwards.

 It helps to actually go somewhere without too much noise.
 While listening to music isn’t necessarily bad, it can be a distraction.

 If you EQ something, and it sounds good – just leave it!
 Don’t make it sound worse by adding a plethora of effects on top.
-Minimalism > trying to appear more creative.

 There’s a reason why it’s used in 90% of EDM tracks.
 It’s a waveform that has no tone, and it’s great for filling out your mix.

-Use it sparingly of course, there’s nothing worse than an abundance of white noise that drowns out everything else.
+Use it sparingly, of course, there’s nothing worse than an abundance of white noise that drowns out everything else.
 You can use it rhythmically, sidechain it, whatever!
 Experiment.

-31. Mix your drums and bass first
+31. Mix your Drums and Bass First

 Starting with these elements in your mix can provide a much easier template to work off compared to going backwards from something like the synths and FX.

 It’s also arguably the hardest part to get right in the mix, so if you sort it out first then it’s less of a mission to do the rest.

-33. Always sleep on it
+33. Always Sleep on It

-Hold up buddy.
+Hold up, buddy.

-You’ve just been mixing for the last 6 hours, there’s no way that what you’re hearing is completely accurate.
+You’ve just been mixing for the last 6 hours, there’s no way that what you’re hearing is accurate.

 If you finish a mixdown, wait until the morning and listen to it with a pair of fresh ears.
 I know this is hard, as we all want to share our art with the world – but it’s better to be safe than sorry.

-34. Clean up delay and reverb tails
+34. Clean up Delay and Reverb Tails

 Most DAWs allow you to bypass an effect with a single mouse click.
 Do this while using a mixing plugin to hear the difference.

-36. Be open to compromise
+36. Be Open to Compromise